-How to learn about AI/ML, the impact it has on Demand Planning in an organization, and managing that change was a popular topic in the peer session.
+How to learn about AI/ML, the impact it has on Demand Planning in an organization, and managing that change was a popular topic in the roundtable.
 Participants recounted how their own learning journeys are progressing and it was agreed that the role of Data Scientist was becoming a significant additional skill set.

 One member from Australia explained how their company goal had been to get closer to customers and to share information faster throughout their supply chain but that project success depended upon a broad change management program.
 The change journey required the time to train, learn and grow, with clear guidance on why and how it was being done and to be specific to each region.
 “To move from a very old system and an old way of working to a modern, different approach to demand and to the way you view information is quite a big step and unless we give people the time and space within their workload to grow and change and do these courses, we will never get there.”

 Just before the Insight Hour ended a final question on Return on Investment was posed by a participant; “In Supply Planning, improvement calculations are standardized and accepted in S&OP but how do you put a value in front of agility and lost sales that might be proposed by AI/ML?”
 Vikram quickly provided an answer before the networking breakout began; “The best way to measure the business case for an AI/ML planning solution is to construct it around working capital and improved customer service leading to more revenue.”